tknoptn/10Day10C/README.md

 3. search functionality based on text in products list
 4. Get the products based on the location
 5. warranty checking of the products

+**_Day 3 _**
+Product managment solution for a productmanager

+Used : Created product Table for storage, Tools used: pgadmin4 , Database : PostgreSQL
+Features:
+Added DB Interactivity with PostgreSQL Database and Implemented the features to store the products and Added search functionality from Database to make the solution robust.